AutomatedProcessImprovement/simulation-copilot/README.md

 - [x] Try storing the simulation model in a SQL format
 - [x] Change average activity duration by N minutes (models should change the mean value of the distribution of a certain activity)
 - [ ] Increase complexity: add more components of the simulation scenario or more adjustments

+## Milestones.
+Sprint 2

+- [x] Provide templated SQL-based tools instead of using raw SQL.
+- [x] Make Anthropic Claude3 work with tools without LangChain on simple queries.
+- [ ] More complex test:
+  - (a) provide initial simulation model before asking LLM;
+  - (b) then comes the user's request to change something in the model;
+  - (c) dump the new model ready for Prosimos simulation.
+- [ ] Add either another agent or tool for running Prosimos simulation to compare the initial and updated simulation model.
+- [ ] Add simple UI because sometimes LLM asks reasonable clarification questions.

 ## Get started with the SQL approach